itsamrit/DSA/Subarray/Readme.md

 👉 Monotonically increasing: Each element is greater than previous one.

+eg: prefix sum of pos array is always monotonically increasing

 👉 Count of subarray with k distinct elements = Count of subarray with (ATMOST k element - ATMOST (k-1) elements) i,e to loops are required o(2n)

 👉 IF you need to pick either from left or right at each step there will subarray in middle so its a subarray prob.